pankajdasbhaya005/html_topics_practice_repo/README.md

   → HTML tables, rows, columns, and table structure
 - `accessibility_html_project.html`
   → A practice HTML file focused on improving web accessibility and usability
+- `html_head_seo_project.html`
+  → A practice HTML file demonstrating proper use of the head section and basic SEO meta tags